Multi-Tone Kitchen: Double the Finish, Double the Style

 Accent Special Areas

 You can create a focal point by introducing a different color.
-Pictured here, the darker cabinetry calls out a small desk and command center area.
+Pictured here, the bold tiled backsplash creates the center of the kitchen.

 Multiple Cabinet Styles